-(12) The term "fish" means finfish, mollusks, crustaceans, and all other forms of marine animal and plant life other than marine mammals and birds.

-(13) The term "fishery" means--

-(A) one or more stocks of fish which can be treated as a unit for purposes of conservation and management and which are identified on the basis of geographical, scientific, technical, recreational, and economic characteristics; and

-(B) any fishing for such stocks.
+- (12) The term "fish" means finfish, mollusks, crustaceans, and all other forms of marine animal and plant life other than marine mammals and birds. - (13) The term "fishery" means- - (A) one or more stocks of fish which can be treated as a unit for purposes of conservation and management and which are identified on the basis of geographical, scientific, technical, recreational, and economic characteristics; and - (B) any fishing for such stocks.

-(14) The term "fishery resource" means any fishery, any stock of fish, any species of fish, and any habitat of fish.

-(15) The term "fishing" means--

-(A) the catching, taking, or harvesting of fish;

-(B) the attempted catching, taking, or harvesting of fish; (C) any other activity which can reasonably be expected to result in the catching, taking, or harvesting of fish; or (D) any operations at sea in support of, or in preparation for, any activity described in subparagraphs (A) through (C).
+- (14) The term 'regional fishery association' means an association formed for the mutual benefit of members- - (A) to meet social and economic needs in a region or subregion; and - (B) comprised of persons engaging in the harvest or processing of fishery resources in that specific region or subregion or who otherwise own or operate businesses substantially dependent upon a fishery. - (15) The term "fishery resource" means any fishery, any stock of fish, any species of fish, and any habitat of fish. - (16) The term "fishing" means- - (A) the catching, taking, or harvesting of fish; - (B) the attempted catching, taking, or harvesting of fish; - (C) any other activity which can reasonably be expected to result in the catching, taking, or harvesting of fish; or - (D) any operations at sea in support of, or in preparation for, any activity described in subparagraphs (A) through (C).